When teams begin to analyze their logs, they almost immediately run into a problem and they’ll need some JSON logging tips to overcome them. Logs are…

 If you’re looking to gain more than just logging management from your log management host, Loggly isn’t the only company you should be considering.
 Here are a few pointers that will make you take some Loggly alternatives into account.

-As one of the best-known logging management tools in the industry, Loggly seems to cover practically everything your company could possibly need, but does it?
+As one of the best-known logging monitoring tools in the industry, Loggly seems to cover practically everything your company could possibly need, but does it?
 Loggly focuses primarily on collecting logs from cloud-based services using existing open standards like Syslog and HTTP instead of forcing you to install heavy, proprietary collection agents.

 Small companies with modest needs (~Up to 1M logs per day) will be able to enjoy the services Loggly offers as long as they ingest a small amount of data per day and still have the majority of their code written by their core team.
 Larger companies, however, need to deal with huge amounts of log data and simply don’t know what to search, where to search, and most of all when to search.

 We, however, offer companies a set of tools that enable fast production analysis instead of relying on constant log searching

 Coralogix is able to automatically turn millions of log entries into a set of log patterns and provide companies with all they need in order to analyze their production problems and solve them in minutes.

 Unlike Loggly that is only able to alert to user-defined errors, Coralogix not only does that but also alerts users to anomalies which were automatically detected by the system, without any pre-definitions.